codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 ## Get Started
 Use the checkboxes next to each item to keep track of what you have completed.
 - [ ] Use the webpack template to create the project on your github account
 - [ ] Setup your firebase project and create the `.env` file with your keys.
-(Reference the Firebase videos if you need help getting started)
+(Reference the Firebase videos in CodeTracker if you need help getting started)
 - [ ] Plan your project.
 Take no more than an hour to plan (ERD, Flow Chart, Postman)
 - [ ] START CODING!